glowform/reproducible_research_2025/lessons/RR_assignment_6.md

 And finally, `git merge branch-a`

-A text editor should open when we need to edit the file6.txt - in this case just remove the markers added by git. \
+A text editor should open where we need to edit the file6.txt - in this case just remove the markers added by git. \
+If the editor doesn't open up automatically, use any text editor to open up this file (notepad, VSCode, nano, etc).
 Save the file, stage, commit and push.

 <img src="https://i.imgur.com/VWufdVS.png " width="500">